 (2) A mass of 10 kg is dropped from the top of a building which is 100 metres tall.
 How long does it take to reach the ground?

-In this example, it doesn't make any difference what the value for the mass is, the acceleration due to gravity is g irrespective of the mass.
+In this example, in theory it doesn't make any difference what the value for the mass is, the acceleration due to gravity is g irrespective of the mass.
 Galileo demonstrated this when he dropped two balls of equal sizes but differing masses from the leaning tower of Pisa.
 However in reality, the drag force due to air resistance will slow down the falling mass, so a 10 kg sheet of timber would fall slower than a 10 kg lead weight.
 So assume there is no drag and the calculations apply to a weight falling in a vacuum.

 We can use the equation s = ut + 1/2 at2

 The acceleration a in this case is the acceleration due to gravity so a = g

 Therefore substituting for u and g gives